metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-with-hidden-settings.md

 import { mplCandyMachine as mplCoreCandyMachine } from '@metaplex-foundation/mpl-core-candy-machine';
 import wallet from "../wallet.json";

-const umi = createUmi("https://api.devnet.solana.com")
+// We will be using Solana Devnet as endpoint, and loading the mplCoreCandyMachine plugin const umi = createUmi("https://api.devnet.solana.com")
             .use(mplCoreCandyMachine());

-let keypair = umi.eddsa.createKeypairFromSecretKey(new Uint8Array(wallet));
+// Let's create a Keypair from our wallet json file that contains a secret key, and create a signer based on the created keypair let keypair = umi.eddsa.createKeypairFromSecretKey(new Uint8Array(wallet));
 const signer = createSignerFromKeypair(umi, keypair);
 console.log("Signer: ", signer.publicKey);